-1. Structural Depth
+- 1. Structural Depth - a.

-- a.
 Gravity System - i.
 Obtain a soils report for the new site conditions - ii.
 Check ASCE 7-10 for dead and live load changes - iii.
-Determine the layout for columns - iv.
-Determine required thickness of slab for strength and fireproofing in accordance with ACI 318-11 - v.
-Size gravity columns and determine rebar placement for loads in accordance with ACI 318-11 - vi.
-Determine loads transferred to the foundation b.
-Lateral System

-- i.
-Research requirements to design for Immediate Occupancy according to ASCE - ii.
+Research location and determine applicable building codes - iv.
+Determine the layout for columns and shear walls - v.
+Determine required thickness of slab for strength and fireproofing in accordance with ACI 318-11 and confirm using SPSlab - vi.
+Size gravity columns and determine rebar placement for loads in accordance with ACI 318-11 - vii.
+Determine loads transferred to the foundation - b.
+Lateral System - i.
+Research requirements to design for Immediate Occupancy according to ASCE 41, FEMA 356, ATC 72-1, and other insightful references - ii.
 Use ASCE 7-10 to determine the wind and earthquake loads - iii.
-Use ASCE 41 to determine additional requirements for Immediate Occupancy - iv.
-Determine locations for placement of shear walls - v.
-Determine the load distribution of the shear walls - vi.
-Determine wall thicknesses and required upsizing of lateral columns in accordance with ACI 318-11 - vii.
-Determine rebar placement of remaining elements - viii.
-Determine additional loads transferred to the foundation - ix.
-Size Foundations according to ACI 318-11 - x.
-Create an ETABS model to check and optimize design a.
+Use ASCE 41 to determine additional requirements for Immediate Occupancy - 1.
+Determine process involved for nonlinear static analysis - 2.
+Determine additional reinforcement detailing to satisfy (S-1) - 3.
+Find tolerances for nonstructural components - iv.
+Determine the load distribution of the shear walls - v.
+Determine wall thicknesses and required upsizing of lateral columns in accordance with ACI 318-11 a.
 Acoustics

+- vi.
+Determine rebar placement of remaining elements - vii.
+Determine additional loads transferred to the foundation - viii.
+Size Foundations according to ACI 318-11 - ix.
+Create an ETABS model of the lateral system to check and optimize design b.
+Mechanical